List of Skinny Puppy side projects

-This is a list of side projects of the prominent industrial band Skinny Puppy, who have released twelve albums and toured extensively since 1982.
+This is a list of side projects of the industrial band Skinny Puppy, who have released twelve albums and toured extensively since 1982.
 This list includes other projects begun by cEvin Key and Nivek Ogre—the only constant members of Skinny Puppy—since its inception.
 Other members have included Dwayne Goettel, Mark Walk, Dave "Rave" Ogilvie, and many other guests/session musicians; this list does not include other projects of those musicians.